Britain

 One of the most charming towns you can visit in a Travel to England es Canterbury, located at south east london, on the route to Dover.

-For visit Canterbury, it is not essential that you plan a trip through the south of england, but you can consider a day trip during a london sightseeing tour.
+To visit Canterbury, it is not essential that you plan a trip through the south of england, but you can consider a day trip during a london sightseeing tour.

 This is made easier because this nice medieval town It is located just 90 kilometers south of the English capital.

-If instead of going on your own you prefer to sign up for an excursion in an organized group with guide in spanish, here you have the information of the Canterbury tour from London,
+If instead of going on your own you prefer to sign up for an excursion in an organized group with guide in spanish, here you have the information of the Canterbury tour from London, and here you have more alternatives in English and other languages of guided tours and excursions to Canterbury.

 With a duration of 10 hours, in addition to visit Canterbury, on this excursion you will also be able to see Leeds Castle and the Dover cliffs.

-Curiosities of Canterbury history
+Curiosities of the history of Canterbury

 The origins of Canterbury They date back to the occupation of the Romans, when it was called Durovernum Cantiacorum, although there had already been population settlements during prehistoric times.